matheus1519/shared-list-backend/README.md

 # Note Everything and One
 <b>Note Everything and One</b> is a simple real time collaborative list.
-A single to-do list is shared among all connected users, who may add, edit, remove, or complete each list item and have their changes reflected in real time througout the user base.
+A single to-do list is shared among all connected users, who may add, edit, remove, or complete each list item and have their changes reflected in real time throughout the user base.

 > This project was made as an assignment for the discipline of Distributed Systems at Instituto Federal Fluminense's Information Systems course.